-Refills in excess of the amount specified by the prescription order.
-Before recognizing charges, Aetna may require a new prescription or evidence as to need, if a prescription or refill appears excessive under accepted medical practice standards.
+Refills over the amount specified by the prescription order.
+Before recognizing charges, Aetna may require a new prescription or proof as to need, if a prescription or refill appears excessive under accepted medical practice standards.

-Refills dispensed more than one year from the date the latest prescription order was written, or as otherwise permitted by applicable law of the jurisdiction in which the drug is dispensed.
+Refills dispensed more than one year from the date the latest prescription order was written, or as otherwise allowed by applicable law of the jurisdiction in which the drug is dispensed.